 A highlight of her activity in the Paris and Versailles region was a “Concert Exceptionnel” in 2004 with Ensemble Polymnia, featuring the sensational World Première of the CPE Bach “Flute Concerto in D major, Wq 13”.
-Bisley Schneider founded the Ensemble Polymnia Trust with the trading name of the Aorangi Symphony Orchestra on 19 August 2014 in Auckland, New Zealand.
-She is also its Musical and Artistic Director, and usually the Producer of this organisation.
+Continuing with tireless activity in her home country, Bisley Schneider then went on to found the Aorangi Symphony Orchestra as a charitable trust in Auckland, New Zealand (August 2014).
+She is also its Musical and Artistic Director, as well as being the Producer of this organisation.

 Teachers of conducting, have been Maestri Alexander Polianichko (Mariinsky Theatre), Dominique Rouits (Ecole Normale de Paris), Otto Werner Mueller (Curtis Institute), Ernst Smole with Werner Thärichen (Berlin Philharmonic) and Sergiu Celibidache (Mainz 1989, as an observer).
 She received special critical mention for her part in "Noye's Fludde" in Vienna, (Wiener Zeitung, May 2005).